jfbrennan/m-/README.md

-# m-
+# mdash
-Lightweight standards-based design system
+Modern design system built with current web standards.
+Compatible with all JavaScript frameworks and the latest browsers.